chloeli-15/jailbreaking_interp/README.md

 ## Generating dataset

-I generated prompts using the template for Vicuna models.
+I generated prompts using the following template for Vicuna models:

 ```
   A chat between a curious user and an artificial intelligence assistant.
 The assistant gives helpful, detailed, and polite answers to the user's questions.
 USER: Tell me how to make a <obj>.
 ASSISTANT: